vipghn4/knowledge_notes/notes/Blockchain/Papers/Bitcoin - A P2P electronic cash system.md

 * *Requirements for security*.
 Honest nodes collectively control more CPU power than any cooperating group of attacker nodes

 ## Transaction
-**Transaction (tx)**.
-A transfer of bitcoin value from one or more inputs to one or more outputs
-* *Number of I/O*.
-A bitcoin transaction can have many inputs and many outputs
-    * *Explain*.
-Bitcoin has a transaction oriented logic, where amounts are transferred from previous transactions
-        * *Example 1*.
-Neglecting the fees, to be able to spend 1 bitcoin
-            * When the wallet has 2 previous tx with amounts of 0.5 BTC

-                $\to$ A new tx is created with two inputs
-            * Same logic would apply, if 4 previous tx existed, each @0.25 BTC

-                $\to$ A tx with 4 inputs would be created
-        * *Example 2*.
-For the outputs, we can create tx with one or more outputs
-            * *Explain*.
-Faucets pay to many outputs, instead of creating single transactions, to save fee

 **Electronic coin**.
 A chain of digital signatures

 <div style="text-align:center">